 If early-stage cancer involves more than the surface of the cervix but the cancer is still relatively small, treatment is typically

-If the cancer has grown or has begun to spread within the pelvis, treatment is typically one of the following:
+If the cancer has grown or has begun to spread within the pelvis, treatment is typically

 Either treatment results in about 85 to 90% of women being cured.
 The ovaries are usually left in place because cervical cancer is unlikely to spread (metastasize) to the ovaries.

-If doctors discover during surgery that cancer has spread outside the cervix, hysterectomy is not done, and radiation therapy plus chemotherapy is recommended.
+If during surgery, doctors discover that cancer has spread outside the cervix, hysterectomy is not done, and radiation therapy plus chemotherapy is recommended.